Contractor Overhead Power Lines Safety

 What to do if your equipment comes into contact with a power line

 Always assume the line is active.
 No one should come near or touch the equipment or machine.
-Maintain a safe distance and contact us for assistance.
+Maintain a safe distance and call us immediately for assistance.

 How to safely exit equipment in an emergency

 Do your best to jump completely clear without ever touching the equipment and the ground at the same time.
 Land with both feet together and keep them together.
-Shuffle away from the equipment in small steps, never taking either foot off the ground as you do so.
+Shuffle away from the equipment in small steps, keeping both feet flat on the ground as you do so.
 This reduces your risk of electrical shock.